w3f/polkadot-wiki/docs/learn/how-to/create-nomination-pool.md

 __

 The  [Staking Dashboard ](https://staking.polkadot.cloud/#/overview)is a powerful tool in the Polkadot ecosystem that allows you to stake your DOT easily.
-If this is your first time using it, we recommend reading our [overview article](../../general/dashboards/staking-dashboard.md) to learn how to navigate its tabs.
+If this is your first time using it, consider reading the [overview article](../../general/dashboards/staking-dashboard.md) to learn how to navigate its tabs.

 This article explains how to create a pool using the [Staking Dashboard](https://staking.polkadot.cloud).
 If you'd like to learn how to join an already existing pool, check out [these instructions](join-nomination-pool.md) instead.